jjustisk/Parking-Analytics-Dashboard/README.md

 ## AI use
-Originally, I wanted to try and limit my AI use as i wanted to attempt this as best as I could possibly coudld.
+Originally, I wanted to try and limit my AI use as i wanted to attempt this as best as I could possibly could.
 This was my first time parsing .csv data using React, so i found that the most common way was using Papaparse.
 I asked ChatGPT:

 - "Whats the best way to integrate CSV data into an React app?"

-After solving that issue, the rest of the app was pretty straightforward to finsih off.
+After solving that issue, the rest of the app was pretty straightforward to finish off.

 However, I felt something was missing, as the aim of this exercise to to be meaningful to a customer.
-Providing numbers and averages is useful but i felt didn't have enough depth.
+Providing numbers and averages is useful but i felt like it didn't have enough depth.
 So I thought implementing a visual map of the bays would:

 1. Allow for more insights
 2. Allow for future implementation